-When Remco released Fascination back in 1961 it was a little before my time but I did play with a severely worn out version of it when visiting a relatives house back in my youth.
-It was so worn out that it didn’t have the tower and only one of the balls for the plastic maze, I still enjoyed playing with it however.
-This was a relative by the way that truly seemed to have kept all of their own children’s toys and probably what helped to set me on the path of writing for the Retroist, enjoying playthings that had been new 20 to 30 years before my time.
+Friends, when Remco originally released Fascination: The Electric Maze Game back in 1961 it was a little before my time but I did however have a chance to play with a severely well worn version of it – when visiting a relative back in my youth.
+Their copy of of the game was so worn out that not only did it not possess the tower piece but contained only one of the balls for the plastic maze.
+Fascination: The Electric Maze Game was owned by a relative that had managed to keep all of their toys and games in a pretty good condition – enough so that they could still be entertaining – this is the same relative that introduced me to the Dark Tower electronic board game.
+Heck, in a weird way it’s probably true that checking out these older toys and board games is what helped to set me on the path of writing for the Retroist, enjoying the playthings that had been new 20 to 30 years before my time.

-A big thanks to the Art Skool Damage blog for the image you see up top.
+I also want to give a big thanks to the Art Skool Damage blog for the image of Fascination: The Electric Maze game!